souravvarma-24/Advanced-GenerativeAI-February-2026/Assignment_1/readme.md

 ✔ Implemented all problems exactly as per instructions
 ✔ Used provided datasets and variable names
 ✔ Ensured correct outputs for every task
-✔ Maintained clean, beginner-friendly logic
+✔ Maintained beginner-friendly and readable logic
-✔ Structured repository professionally
+✔ Organized repository professionally
-✔ Documented project with detailed README
+✔ Documented project with a structured README

 ---

 # ▶️ How to Execute

 1. Open `Logic_Building_Task_1.ipynb`
 2. Run all cells sequentially
-3. Observe printed outputs for each task
+3. Review printed outputs for each task

 Compatible with: